openstack-kr/knu_i18n_2025/CONTRIBUTING.md

 The goal is to create a prompt that produces natural and consistent translations in your language.

-## 5. Run Validation Code
+#### 5. Run Validation Code

-After adding or updating your prompt, run the provided validation code to measure similarity across languages and ensure consistency.

-This step helps maintain a coherent structure and style across all prompt files.
+By modifying `main.sh` as shown below, you can check how similar the translations produced by the updated prompt are to the reference (`answer.po`) files, allowing you to evaluate whether the prompt generates accurate and reliable translations.

 ```bash
 # Options: